fagga/transmission-remote-cli/README.md

 You can write this (and other) stuff into a configuration file:
 `$ transmission-remote-cli.py johndoe:secretbirthday@homeserver:1234 --create-config`

-No configuration file is created unless you create it somehow.
-However, if the file exists, it is re-written when trcli exits.
+No configuration file is created automatically, you have to do it somehow.
+However, if the file exists, it is re-written when trcli exits to remember some settings.
+This means you shouldn't have trcli running when editing it manually.

-If you don't like the default configuration file path (~/.config/transmission-remote-cli/settings.cfg), change it:
+If you don't like the default configuration file path ~/.config/transmission-remote-cli/settings.cfg, change it:
 `$ transmission-remote-cli.py johndoe:secretbirthday@homeserver:1234 --config ~/.trclirc --create-config`

-### Contact
+## Contact
 Feel free to request new features or provide bug reports.
 You can find my email address [here](http://github.com/fagga).